Cruise Port Advisor

 The best beaches, parks, and outdoor experiences for cruise passengers.

-St. Vincent's beaches are mostly black volcanic sand — beautiful in their own way but quite different from the white-sand Caribbean norm.
-Indian Bay and Villa Beach (south of Kingstown) are the main beach areas.
-The white-sand beaches of the Grenadines (Bequia, Mustique, Tobago Cays) are accessible by ferry or day boat — exceptional but require good time management from a port day.
+ℹ️ Black Sand Beaches: Most of St. Vincent's beaches have black volcanic sand — striking and beautiful, but a different aesthetic from the white-sand Caribbean norm.
+The white-sand beaches of the Grenadines are accessible by ferry but require careful time management on a port day.

 Shopping in Kingstown, St. Vincent & the Grenadines